Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - Follow the instructions.

 **NOTE:** Wait until experiment *Tank Level Forecasting Solution How-To: Step 2 of 2 [Predictive exp.]* is finished before continuing in this section.

+Then, connect to your Azure SQL Server Database from Power BI.

 - Start ***Power BI Desktop***.
 - Sign in to ***Power BI***.